 Fortgeschrittene Modul 'Molecular Protein Engineering

-The course will comprise lectures on the general principles of molecular protein engineering (mutagenesis techniques, screening strategies etc..) in the first two weeks followed by some special examples in week 3.
+The course will comprise lectures on the general principles of molecular protein engineering (mutagenesis techniques, screening strategies etc..) in the first two weeks.

-The practicals will cover several of the mutagenesis techniques discussed during the lectures.
-There will also be several in silico practicals dealing with molecular docking and ancestral sequence reconstruction.
+The practicals will cover a single round of directed evolution of a single enzyme and will cover at least one of the mutagenesis techniques covered in the lectures.
+There will also be two in silico practicals dealing with molecular docking and ancestral sequence reconstruction.

 The third part of the course is a 'case study' in which each student will be given a 'protein engineering challenge'.
 This encompasses the design of a research strategy to achieve the goal described in the challenge using a molecular protein engineering-based approach.
-An example could be designing a better enzyme to be used during the synthetic process for an important pharmaceutical compound.
+The topics for the case studies will be chosen/assigned at the latest at the start of the second week.